-If elected to pay the annual rate in a single payment the full amount after a rebate of 5% is calculated by the Municipality must be paid to the Municipality on or by

-Interest on rates in arrear, whether paid annually or in equal monthly instalments, shall be calculated in accordance with the provisions of the municipality's policy on credit control and debt collection.

-- If a property owner who in terms of this policy is liable for the payment of property 19.4 - rates fails to pay such rates in the prescribed manner, it will be recovered from him/her in accordance with the provisions of the municipality's by-law on credit control and 19.5

-Rates in arrear shall be recovered from tenants, occupiers and agents for the owner in terms of section 28 and 29 of the Act and the municipality's policy on credit control and debt collection.

-In the event of rates levied emanating from a supplementary valuation, payment thereof will be according to the date determined by the Municipality and payment thereof may not be withheld pending an objection or appeal as determined by section

-In the event that a property has been transferred to a new owner and rates emanating from a supplementary valuation become due and payable, the owner on date of the

-- levy will be held responsible for the settlement of the interim rates account.
-19.8 Where the rates on a specific property have been incorrectly determined, whether because of an error or omission on the part of the Municipality or false information provided by the property owner concerned, or a contravention of the permitted use to which the property concerned may be put, the rates payable shall be adjusted retrospectively for the period of the date on which the error or omission is detected, - back to the date on which rates were first levied in terms of the current valuation roll.
-19.9 Where the error occurred because of false information provided by the property owner or as a result of a contravention of the permitted use of the property, interest on
+- 19.2 If elected to pay the annual rate in a single payment the full amount after a rebate of 5% is calculated by the Municipality must be paid to the Municipality on or by 20 September of each year. - 19.3 Interest on rates in arrear, whether paid annually or in equal monthly instalments, shall be calculated in accordance with the provisions of the municipality's policy on credit control and debt collection. - 19.4 If a property owner who in terms of this policy is liable for the payment of property rates fails to pay such rates in the prescribed manner, it will be recovered from him/her in accordance with the provisions of the municipality's by-law on credit control and debt collection. - 19.5 Rates in arrear shall be recovered from tenants, occupiers and agents for the owner in terms of section 28 and 29 of the Act and the municipality's policy on credit control and debt collection. - 19.6 In the event of rates levied emanating from a supplementary valuation, payment thereof will be according to the date determined by the Municipality and payment thereof may not be withheld pending an objection or appeal as determined by section 78(2) of the Act. - 19.7 In the event that a property has been transferred to a new owner and rates emanating from a supplementary valuation become due and payable, the owner on date of the levy will be held responsible for the settlement of the interim rates account. - 19.8 Where the rates on a specific property have been incorrectly determined, whether because of an error or omission on the part of the Municipality or false information provided by the property owner concerned, or a contravention of the permitted use to which the property concerned may be put, the rates payable shall be adjusted retrospectively for the period of the date on which the error or omission is detected, back to the date on which rates were first levied in terms of the current valuation roll. - 19.9 Where the error occurred because of false information provided by the property owner or as a result of a contravention of the permitted use of the property, interest on the unpaid portion of the adjusted rates payable shall be levied at the maximum rate permitted by prevailing legislation.